• Skip to main content

 But really, it’s much easier to alter a vanilla protein powder than it is a flavored one.

 Plus, many flavored options have some funky ingredients in them to get them to taste that way.
-So, use with caution
+So, use it with caution

-Texture Of Vegan (Plant-Based) Protein
+Texture Of Vegan (Plant-Based) Protein Powders

 More often than not, the biggest complaint when it comes to a healthy vegan protein powder is the texture!

 Because they are normally grain-based, the powders can be extremely “chalky” and horrible when blended.
-Much of this is dependant on the kind of protein (it's breakdown mix) as well as how it's being used, like in a smoothie or baked goods.
+Much of this is dependent on the kind of protein (it's breakdown mix) as well as how it's being used, like in a smoothie or baked goods.

 Learn more about how to make homemade protein bars and about how to make protein pancakes so that you know which proteins are best for them.